scala-ide/scala-ide.github.com/blog/_posts/2012-12-20-release-notes-2.1-Milestone-3.md

 * Code completion proposals are now sorted according to their distance, i.e., local definitions (local variables, local methods) are shown at the top.

-* A brand new Quick Fix for automatically correct your code when a *type missmatch error* occurs.
+* A brand new Quick Fix for automatically correcting your code when a *type missmatch error* occurs.
 For instance, if a method expects an ``Option[T]`` to be returned, and your implementation currently returns a value of type ``T``, you will get a suggestion to wrap the returned value in an ``Option.apply``.